Photo by: Oli Monks

 I believe it’s a human right for us to have access to adequate information, support and services to allow us to make informed choices.
 We should be able to navigate our sexual and reproductive health regardless of faith, culture, age or location.
 That’s why we promote sex positivity and tackle sexual health inequalities, particularly among marginalised groups.

 Sex and relationships are still subjects that aren’t talked about freely, specifically among young people.
 In the hyper-sexualised culture of today, it’s easy to be indoctrinated with the ideas that you should be having sex, just because everyone around you seems to be.

 But, by starting with the basics where we explore what defines a healthy relationship etc., I believe we can help to create a generation of sexually-empowered young people and provide a space to empower adults to promote the same messages.

 How has the School for Social Entrepreneurs supported you?

-A huge milestone for me was securing a place on the Lloyds Bank Start Up Programme.
-It reassured me that people see what I’m trying to create and are willing to invest in my ideas.
-It has really changed the way I think about business as well as how I approach it.
-Learning about business planning and understanding cash flow, income streams and all the things that come with business has been hugely beneficial.
+A huge milestone for me was securing a place on the programme back in 2013.
+It reassured me that people are willing to invest in my ideas.
+It allowed me to build the foundation of my enterprise and it really shaped the way I approach business.
+Learning about cash flow, income streams and all the things that come with business, has been hugely beneficial.

 What have you been up to since graduating from the Start Up Programme?